 Division 6 — Conditions, generally

-63. Restriction on power to vary terms fixed or conditions imposed by the Act
+63. Terms fixed and conditions imposed by Act, only some can be varied etc.

 The licensing authority may, of its own motion or on the application of the licensee —

-(a) where the permitted hours applicable under Part 4 Division 1 to particular licensed premises are to be the hours specified in the licence or permit which relates to those premises, vary any term or condition specifying those hours;
+(a) where the permitted hours applicable under Part 4 Division 1 to particular licensed premises are to be the hours specified in the licence or permit which relates to those premises, vary any term or condition specifying those hours; or

-(b) in relation to a particular licence, exempt that licensee from a requirement imposed by or under this Act to keep the premises open for the sale of, and to sell, liquor there during any particular day or part of a day;
+(b) in relation to a particular licence, exempt that licensee from a requirement imposed by or under this Act to keep the premises open for the sale of, and to sell, liquor there during any particular day or part of a day; or

-(c) vary a hotel licence in accordance with section 41(6) or (7);
+(c) vary a hotel licence in accordance with section 41(6) or (7); or

-(ca) remove the restrictions on a club restricted licence so that it is converted to a club licence;
+(ca) remove the restrictions on a club restricted licence so that it is converted to a club licence; or

 (d) vary the terms of a club restricted licence in accordance with section 48(9); or